 FROZEN SHOULDER?
+What causes frozen shoulder?
+What to do when shoulder become frozen?
 Can you imagine what would happen if one day your shoulders become “frozen”?
 Surely you will find it hard to perform a variety of daily activities, such as combing your hair, wash your hair (shampoo), brushing teeth, wearing a T-shirt or T-shirt, buttoned or open bra, took his wallet from his back pocket, and so .
 Yes, when your shoulders to be “frozen”, you will find it hard to move the arm in the shoulder joint.
 The term “frozen shoulder” is a literal translation of a condition known in the medical world as “Frozen Shoulder”.

 Frozen shoulder is a term in the medical world to describe all disorders of the shoulder joint that causes pain and limitation of joint movement scope.
 Pain and limitation of the scope of the movement of the shoulder joint can occur due to interference with the muscular component (tendinitis), the soft tissue around the joints (bursitis), or in capsules (‘wrapper’) joints (capsulitis).
 The term refers more to the frozen shoulder disorders of the joint capsule (adhesive capsulitis).